KobaCemal/BrainHack_ocular_fMRI/eye_niftii/README.md

+## Rhe folder
-Here's the folder with all niftii files used in this project
+with all niftii files used in this project